 Section 601.
 Competency

 (a) Generally.
-Every person is competent to be a witness, except as otherwise provided by statute or other provisions of the Massachusetts common law of evidence.
+Every person is competent to be a witness unless a statute or the Massachusetts common law of evidence provides otherwise.

 (b) Rulings.
 A person is competent to be a witness if he or she has